omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Navigation
 ^^^^^^^^^^

-Double-clicking a submodule will open the corresponding module type in a NED editor.
-Selecting an element in the graphical editor and then switching to text mode will place the cursor near the previously selected element in the text editor.
+Double-clicking a submodule opens the corresponding module type in a NED editor.
+Selecting an element in the graphical editor and then switching to text mode places the cursor near the previously selected element in the text editor.

 Navigating inside a longer NED file is easier if you open the :guilabel:`Outline View` to see the structure of the file.
-Selecting an element in the outline will select the same element in the graphical editor.
+Selecting an element in the outline selects the same element in the graphical editor.

-If you want to see the selected element in a different view, select the element and right-click on it.
+To see the selected element in a different view, select the element and right-click on it.
 Choose :guilabel:`Show In` from the context menu and select the desired view.

 Opening a NED Type
 ^^^^^^^^^^^^^^^^^^

-If you know only the name of a module type or other NED element, you can use the :guilabel:`Open NED Type` dialog by pressing :kbd:`Ctrl+Shift+N`.
-Type the name, or search with wildcards.
-The requested type will be opened in an editor.
+If you only know the name of a module type or other NED element, you can use the :guilabel:`Open NED Type` dialog by pressing :kbd:`Ctrl+Shift+N`.
+Type the name or search with wildcards.
+The requested type opens in an editor.
 This feature is not tied to the graphical editor: the :guilabel:`Open NED Type` dialog is available from anywhere in the IDE.

 Setting Properties